-macOS Window Controller is a automation Claude Skill built by Diego Rodrigues de Sa e Souza.
+macOS Window Controller is a automation claude skill built by Diego Rodrigues de Sa e Souza.
 Best for: macOS developers automate window management, distinguish sandbox vs production IDEs, and capture screenshots for debugging workflows..

 Find, activate, and screenshot macOS windows across Spaces with filtering by app, title, path, and process arguments.